 So what are DfC Historic Environment Division (HED) doing to respond to this issue?

-The Department recognises the importance of adaption to and mitigation against Climate Change impacts and in 2020, set up a Climate Change working group which has published a Climate Change Action Plan for 2021-2022.
+The Department recognises the importance of adaption to and mitigation against Climate Change impacts and in 2020, set up a Climate Change working group which will publish an annual Climate Change Action Plan.
 HED has also set up its own climate change team and this work feeds back into the DfC Climate change action plan.

 Further work includes: